N=3-extended Supersymmetric Schwarzian and Liouville Theories: OSp(2 3) and OSp(2 3)

 This gives as many differential equations as the components of $v$.
 They can be solved by

 when the configuration of $b$ is specified by

 with a fixed integer $n\in {\bf Z}_{\ne 0}$.
-With $v$ restricted by (\ref{solution'}) the $N=3$ superconformal diffeomorphism becomes exactly the Lie algebra $\frak {osp}$(2$|$3) discussed in Section 2.
-Thus $b(x,\theta)$ given by (\ref{b(x)}) with (\ref{d(x)}) is a right configuration with which the constraint (\ref{deltaAd'}) is satisfied.
+With $v$ restricted by (\ref{solution'}) the $N=3$ superconformal diffeomorphism becomes exactly the superalgebra $\frak {osp}$(2$|$3) discussed in Section 2.
+Thus $b(x,\theta)$ given by (\ref{b(x)}) with (\ref{d(x)}) is a right configuration for the constraint (\ref{deltaAd'}) to be satisfied.

 Putting (\ref{d(x)}) into (\ref{delta-bS}) we have